tachuelota/scripts/README.md

 ## yt-downloader-mp3.py
 Asks the user to input a YouTube URL and then downloads the video as an mp3 files in a folder called "download", supports playlists

+## pdf-merger.py
+Merges various pdf files into another called "merged-pdf.pdf"

+## pdf-size-reducer.py
+Reduces the size of pdf files by doing several things:
+  - --remove-images: removes all the images in the pdf
+  - --compress: compresses the pdf